danawanb/rusty/readme.md

+# AXUM Rust

-Simple axumrs server using mysql and postgres
+Simple Server using axum rust with mysql and postgre